GDAOSU/LOD2BuildingModel/README.md

 Please refer to the user manual in ./softawre/software_user_manual.pdf
 The sampel input and output files are at ./softawre/example/
 The executable file is at ./softawre/SAT2LoD2/SAT2LoD2.exe

+Operation video is available in Youtube: [SAT2LoD2 operation video](https://youtu.be/Nn4OABsEOXk)

 There are two individual version of SAT2LoD2 for PC with Nvidia CUDA 10 driver and CUDA 11 driver:
 If your GPU is RTX 30 series, please download the version for CUDA 11:
 - Onedrive: [SAT2LoD2 CUDA11 Onedrive](https://buckeyemailosu-my.sharepoint.com/:u:/g/personal/qin_324_osu_edu/EUAersQxRFpHtZPKUfnXTXYBXOn575uHZ97cdEZ_Wx_LHw?e=qaPbw9)